isabella232/mobile-services.zh-Hans/help/ios/apple-tv-implementation-tvos/target-for-tvml-tvjs.md

 >[!IMPORTANT]
 >
->Before using the `ADBTarget` element in your TVML pages, you must configure your TVML/TVJS app to use the tvOS SDK. 有关更多信息，请参阅 [Apple TV实施(带电视)](/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md)。
+>Before using the `ADBTarget` element in your TVML pages, you must configure your TVML/TVJS app to use the tvOS SDK.
+For more information, see Apple TV Implementation with tvOS.[](/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md)

 ## 入门指南 {#section_88445645FD67416EAF6FDC3E3D3F5C33}